fabiofelix/CNN-Input-Combination/README.md

-# Enhancing Sound-Based Classification of Birds and Anurans with Spectrogram Representations and Acoustic Indices in Neural Network Architectures
+# Enhancing sound-based classification of birds and anurans with spectrogram representations and acoustic indices in neural network architectures

-This repo contains a code implementation of the input combinations proposed by a [paper](https://) submitted to [Ecological Informatics](https://www.sciencedirect.com/journal/ecological-informatics).
+This repo contains a code implementation of the input combinations proposed by a [paper](https://doi.org/10.1016/j.ecoinf.2025.103232) accepted on [Ecological Informatics](https://www.sciencedirect.com/journal/ecological-informatics).
 It combines spectrogram representations and other features to train models to classify [natural sounds](https://doi.org/10.1007/s10980-011-9600-8) of birds and anurans species.

 ## Prerequisites